Mon – Sun: 24/7 Plumbing

 Strange Sounds

-If you can hear a gurgling sound coming from your drain, it indicates that the water is not flowing freely.
-If left unchecked, a blocked stormwater drain can lead to serious flooding and damage to your property.
+If you hear a gurgling sound coming from your drain, it indicates that the water is not flowing freely.
+If left unchecked, a blocked stormwater drain can lead to severe flooding and damage to your property.
 As such, it’s important to be proactive in maintaining your drain and clearing away any debris that could cause a blockage.

 Cleaning & Maintaining Stormwater Drains